A complete walkthrough of everything relating to coding a claim on AngelTrack

 This setting will be automatically selected once a claim is filed so that any re-filings or secondary filings will all carry the same control number.
 If your clearinghouse or if an insurer requires a claim to be refiled using a different claim control number, then select ☑ Original instead.

-☑ Replacement creates a claim with BHT02 equal to "18" rather than "01" and CLM05-3 equal to "7" rather than "1", for the purpose of re-filing a claim already filed previously.
+☑ Replacement creates a claim with BHT02 [Transaction Set Purpose Code] equal to "18" rather than "01" and CLM05-3 [Claim Frequency Code aka box 22] equal to "7" rather than "1", for the purpose of filing a correction claim against a claim already filed previously.
 The claim control number from the original filing will be reused.

 When emitting a replacement claim, AngelTrack will include -- in loop 2300 REF/F8, and in CMS-1500 box 22 -- the most recent payor control number received from the carrier.
 This is also known as an "original reference number."
 You can check whether AngelTrack has one on file -- it will appear on the Coding page in the claim status table shown just below the Primary / Secondary selector.